Skip to content

 In today’s fast-paced and evolving work environment, time tracking has become a crucial aspect of workforce management.
 It plays a pivotal role in ensuring efficiency, transparency, and accountability in the workplace.
 However, despite the advent of advanced technologies, a significant portion of organizations still rely on outdated manual time tracking systems.
 This article explores the impact of automation on time tracking through time tracking statistics and reveals how it can benefit both employers and employees.

-Here are eleven facts on time tracking.
+Here are the most interesting time management statistics.
 Take a look at them to get a picture of the US time tracking landscape.
 Does your company use time tracking to keep tabs on employee work hours and productivity?
 Maybe it’s time to consider it.

 1. Over 1/3 of time tracking systems are outdated